martin-eden/contents/README.md

   having in repository all the code they need and no dead code.
 Frozen in their time.
 They have "workshop" directory.

   Third is "unreleased projects".
-They are considered WIP and so expected to grow to "released projects" and get their own "workshop" snapshot.
-I'm mentioning them here mostly for my own convenience, huh.
-  They don't have "workshop" directory, so you need to clone that repo if you want to tinker with them.
+They are expected to use "workshop" of their time.
+Development may happen there or may not.

   * [Workshop](https://github.com/martin-eden/workshop)
     (2016-09 .. )